Ksengnupan/SoftwareDesignAIoT/README.md

 ### System Architecture and Behavior

 User Interface (UI) and Web Server
 Software system consists of **user interface, web server and database**.
-The firmware is developed for M5 Atom Echo and M5 stick-C. The web server is developed using the **FLASK framework**.
+The firmware is developed for M5 Atom Echo and M5StickC.
+The web server is developed using the **FLASK framework**.
 The database is developed using the **MongoDB database**.

 ![Overall System Design](/images/overall_flow.jpg)